igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 If the `title` parameter is omitted, it will default to the `YouTube Video` value.
 If you want to start playing a video from a specific point, provide the `start` parameter, whose value should be in seconds.
+TODO: elaborate on rel param in the URL, and external CSS.

 Conclusion